gwalkey/Extended-Event-Session-File-Loader/README.md

 I needed a faster method to load large XEL trace files into a SQL table.

-Turns out Microsoft already has one, they just done talk about it much
+Turns out Microsoft already has one, they just dont talk about it much

-Performance differenece between using the built-in function and the DLL Libraries
+Performance difference between using the built-in function and the DLL Libraries
 ![alt text](https://raw.githubusercontent.com/gwalkey/SSAS_DW_Logins/master/Import_Library_Comparison.jpg)

 <h2>Shout-Out and Props</h2>